preetsanjam/Web_Development/JavaScript/es2015/notes.md

 - **Set in JavaScript:** A JavaScript `Set` is a collection of unique values, meaning each value can only occur once. `Set` objects can hold any value of any data type and they are iterable.

 - A **callback function** is passed as an argument to another function and is later executed within that function to accomplish a particular task or action.
 - The `setTimeout()` method is a global method that allows the scheduling of a timer to trigger the execution of a specified function once the set time delay has elapsed.

+    It is a request made to the browser to call the passed function after a specified time.

+- **Non-blocking methods**  execute asynchronously, permitting further operations to continue without waiting for their completion, which means that the program does not have to execute in a step-by-step manner.